matble/vote_for_points/README.txt

 #      Usage        #
 #####################

-!raffle <amount>
+!startvote
-Starts a raffle for the given amount
+Starts a votefor the given amount

-!join
-Joins an active raffle
+!vote 1
+Votes for team 1

+!win 1
+Selects the winning team and awards points.